 8.1 Stop-overs en route, other than those necessary for transfers, are not permitted.
 If you break your journey, you will not be entitled to continue it later.

 8.2 Tickets for Eurostar train services do not include the cost of travel between different stations in any one city.

-Before boarding a Eurostar train, you must check-in at the automatic gates or at the booths or if necessary via ticket checks at boarding.
-You must check-in before the Check-in Time Limit we indicate, as explained in clause 18.
+Before boarding a Eurostar train, you must check-in at the automatic gates or with a member of staff at the dedicated booths, or if necessary via ticket checks at boarding.
+You must scan your ticket before the ticket gate time limit, as explained in clause 18.

 10. When you are making a journey and have to change trains

 If you have to change trains on a journey you are making, you will be responsible for transferring yourself and your luggage between the trains and, if necessary, between stations.
 When booking your journey you shall ensure that you allow sufficient time for any such transfer.
 Details of recommended minimum connection times are published on our website: www.eurostar.com.

 11. If you travel to a station different to that specified on the ticket

 If you wish to use your ticket for a station other than the one for which it is valid, you will have to pay the appropriate full fare for the additional portion of the journey.
 No railcard or railpass reductions will be permitted.

 12. You may not transfer your ticket to anyone else